jumbocarrot0/FTL-Event-Parser/README.md

 - Ship events (surrenders, dead crew, etc.)
 - AutoReward tag (once I figure out how it works *precisely*)
 - Damage tag (kinda just forgot about it)
+- Make things nicer (such as not making a person race 'random'.
+This is hard without reading a big blueprints.xml file)

+The plan is once I can build a program to simulate an event from xml, then I can reverse the process and create a program that can create an event and export into xml.